 8. Find Broken Links Using Screaming Frog

-This is another great desktop-based tool for finding and checking broken links.
-Actually, Screaming Frog is much more than that.
+This is another great desktop-based broken link generator for finding and checking broken links.
+Screaming Frog is much more than that.

 There are free and paid versions.
 The free version is limited to 500 URLs which is quite enough for your first batch of research.

-You can also purchase premium version and unlock all other features.
+You can also purchase a premium version and unlock all other features.

 For this example, let’s use the free version of Screaming Frog.